 For more commands and general help:

 # Create your own pinning service

-If you're interested in creating your own pinning service for your own personal or shared use, you have two options:
+If you're interested in creating your own pinning service for personal or shared use, you have two options:

-Once you're ready to open the doors to the public, make a PR against the IPFS Web UI GitHub repo (opens new window) in order to add it to the default list of pinning services that are displayed in the Desktop/Web UI Settings screen, and one of the core maintainers will be in touch.
+Once you're ready to open the doors to the public, create a pull request against the IPFS Web UI GitHub repository (opens new window) in order to add it to the default list of pinning services that are displayed in the IPFS Desktop/Web UI Settings screen, and one of the core maintainers will be in touch.

 # Other options